openego/eDisGo/tests/data/oep/README.md

 - Retained the simple and electromobility notebooks as slow live end-to-end smoke tests so the documented OEP workflows remain covered.
-- Exclude both notebooks from the regular matrix and run them only in the dedicated, serialized OEP job with finite notebook and job timeouts.
+- Excluded both notebooks from the three basic matrix entries and retained them in the full coverage entry with finite notebook and job timeouts.
 - Notebook completion without a cell exception is the assertion; the electromobility input is local, while its renewable feed-in setup still uses the live OEP.

 Focused runs of the implemented offline tests pass.
-Renamed live contracts are discoverable with `pytest -m oep --collect-only`, but have not yet been executed against the live OEP.
+The slow and non-slow groups of the retained live contracts have also been executed successfully against the OEP.

 ## Remaining work